 Gerald Marzorati was the editor of the New York Times Magazine from 2003-2010.
 Prior to joining the Times, he was an editor at the New Yorker and at Harper’s Magazine.
 He is the author of “Late to the Ball,” a memoir about tennis and aging, published earlier this year by Scribner, and writes regularly about tennis for the newyorker.com.
 He is the senior strategist at the Stone Barns Center for Food and Agriculture, devoted to helping Americans eat more healthily and farm more ecologically.

-Wendy Dorr is the senior producer of Gimlet Media’s Heavyweight.
-Prior to that she was a producer on Mystery Show, and before that, worked as independent producer editing stories for Wiretap, Un-Fictional, All Things Considered, Planet Money & Here’s The Thing.
-For five years Wendy was a producer at This American Life.
-During her time there she produced many classic stories and episodes including The House at Loon Lake, 24 Hours at the Golden Apple and Somewhere in the Arabian Sea.
+Wendy Dorr is the Executive Producer of new shows at NYT audio.
+Before coming to the Times, Wendy worked at Gimlet Media, where she produced the first seasons of Heavyweight & Mystery Show.
+For many years she worked as an independent producer and editor in public radio, and was a producer at This American Life.
+During her time there she made several classic episodes of the show including The House at Loon Lake, 24 Hours at the Golden Apple and Somewhere in the Arabian Sea.
 Wendy got her start in radio logging hundreds of hours of tape for Radio Diaries.

 Clara Jeffery became editor-in-chief of Mother Jones in May 2015.
 Prior to that she was co-editor with Monika Bauerlein.
 She has spearheaded an era of editorial growth and innovation, marked by the addition of now 13-person Washington bureau, an overhaul of the organization’s digital strategy and a corresponding 15-fold growth in traffic, and the winning of two National Magazine Awards for general excellence.
 When Jeffery and Bauerlein received a PEN award for editing in 2012, the judges noted: “With its sharp, compelling blend of investigative long-form journalism, eye-catching infographics and unapologetically confident voice, Mother Jones under Jeffery and Bauerlein has been transformed from what was a respected—if under-the-radar—indie publication to an internationally recognized, powerhouse general-interest periodical influencing everything from the gun-control debate to presidential campaigns.
 In addition to their success on the print side, Jeffery and Bauerlein’s relentless attention to detail, boundless curiosity and embrace of complex subjects are also reflected on the magazine’s increasingly influential website, whose writers and reporters often put more well-known and deep-pocketed news divisions to shame.
 Before joining the staff of Mother Jones, Jeffery was a senior editor of Harper’s magazine.
 Fourteen pieces that she personally edited have been finalists for National Magazine Awards, in the categories of essay, profile, reporting, public interest, feature, and fiction.
 Works she edited have also been selected to appear in various editions of Best American Essays, Best American Travel Writing, Best American Sports Writing, and Best American Science Writing.
 Clara cut her journalistic teeth at Washington City Paper, where she wrote and edited political, investigative, and narrative features, and was a columnist.
 Jeffery is a graduate of Carleton College and Northwestern’s Medill School of Journalism.
 She resides in the Mission District of San Francisco.

-Michael Pollan is the author of seven books, including Cooked, Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire, all New York Times bestsellers.
+Michael Pollan is the author of seven books, including How to Change Your Mind, Cooked, Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire, all New York Times bestsellers.
 A longtime contributor to the New York Times Magazine, he is also the Knight Professor of Journalism at UC Berkeley.
 In 2010, Time Magazine named Michael one of the 100 most influential people in the world. @michaelpollan